Safe and effective trauma therapy essentials

 New course - part one of a four-course series on working with trauma.
 All of them work as standalone courses or as a really informative series to develop your understanding and knowledge when working in this important field.

-Sadly, if you work as a therapist you will inevitably work with traumatised people.
+Sadly, if you work as a therapist, you will inevitably work with traumatised people.
 Whether that be individuals who experienced childhood abuse and/or neglect, others who’ve experienced domestic or sexual violence in adulthood or maybe members of the armed forces, or others like police or ambulance workers who suffer trauma in the course of their working lives.

-It may have been taught on your initial therapy training, but often not in great depth or with an understanding of the frequency within which it appears in the therapy room.
+It may have been taught during your initial therapy training, but often not in great depth or with an understanding of the frequency within which it appears in the therapy room.
 If you trained 10 or more years ago then it may not even have been covered at all as this is a fast-developing area of research and understanding within the fields of mental health and neuroscience.

 To work safely and effectively with trauma, you will need to know about and understand how to work with: